zarthur/CSCC-Analytics/getting-started-anaconda.md

 # Getting Started - Anaconda

-The preferred method of executing the notebooks with [Anaconda](https://www.anaconda.com/download).
+The preferred method of executing the notebooks is with [Anaconda](https://www.anaconda.com/download).

 ## Using Anaconda